 A great way to get more readers to your blog is to write a post on another blog.
-Whether it is a competitors blog or not, it doesn’t matter.
-As long as the blog you are guest posting on is popular and some what related, you’ll see an increase in traffic to your blog.
+It doesn’t matter whether it is on a competitor’s blog or not.
+As long as the blog for which you guest-post is popular and somewhat related, you’ll see an increase in traffic to your blog.

-So create a list of 10 blogs that you would ideally want to guest post on and approach them.
-The majority of them will say no, but if one of them says yes, it will be worth the effort.
+Create a list of 10 blogs that you would ideally want to write a guest post for, and approach them.
+The majority of them will say no, but if even one of them says yes, it will be worth the effort.

 If none of those 10 blogs say yes, consider creating a list of 10 more blogs that aren’t as popular.
-In addition to that you may want to adjust your approach when you reach out to these bloggers.
-Not only should you ask them to guest post, but tell them what you want to write on and how it would benefit their readers.
+In addition, you may want to adjust your approach when you reach out to these bloggers.
+Not only should you ask them if you can guest-post but you should also tell them what you want to write about and how it would benefit their readers.

 Day 26: Keep on feeding the fire

 Through services like Google Blog Search and Technorati, you will be able to find out when someone mentions you on their blog.
 Keeping track of this on a daily basis will allow you to thank every blogger that mentions you on their blog.